Nikolas-Charalambidis/conference-talks/2022-java-days.md

   - Examples from infrequently to frequently changed parts: `spring-boot-loader`, `dependencies`, `snapshot-dependencies`, `application`
   - Layers enable only the changed parts can be replaced: in case we change the `dependencies`, then at least the `spring-boot-loader` can remain the same.
 If we change the `application` part, only the `application` part is sent to the Docker registry or Kubernetes nodes.
   - Layered JARs, images work with JIB or Builpacks and save the time between build and deployment (network traffic between Jenkins, Kubernetes nodes, etc.)
-- **OpenJ9 Buildpack**: Buildpacks can be browset at: https://github.com/orgs/paketo-buildpacks/repositories?q=jre
+- **Buildpacks**: Buildpacks can be browsed at: https://github.com/orgs/paketo-buildpacks/repositories?q=jre and the configuration is in the `spring-boot-maven-plugin`.
-  - Configuration is in the `spring-boot-maven-plugin`
+  - **OpenJ9 Buildpack**
     ```xml
     <configuration>
         <image>